tarakeshwari-sn/Interpres/README.md

 # Interpres
 Interpres is a python application designed using Tkinter and GoogleTrans for translation of text and files into a selection of about 108 languages.

+Note: Before running the code ,install GoogleTrans module by typing pip instsll googletrans in command prompt.

-Note: You need to change the locaion of the files according to your location.
+You need to change the location of the files according to your location.